habi/EAWAG-manuscript/manuscript.md

 ### Data analysis

-We wrote a set of *Jupyter* [@https://eprints.soton.ac.uk/403913] notebooks with *Python* code to work with the acquired images to extract the desired data.
+We wrote a set of *Jupyter* [@https://eprints.soton.ac.uk/403913] notebooks with *Python* code to work with the acquired images and to extract the desired data.
 The notebooks were written at the start of the project, to be able to process new scans as soon as they were reconstructed.
 Re-runs of the notebook added newly scanned and reconstructed data to the analysis, facilitating an efficient quality check of the scans and batched processing of the data.